 - Benchmark Test Results: In the GtBenchmark tests, HostGator beats GoDaddy with a margin of more than 3 seconds at various occasions.

 #2: HostGator Vs. GoDaddy Round 2: Look and Feel (UI and Control Panel)

-HostGator uses cPanel, the most widely used control panel making the usage a cheesecake for even the first timers.
-The features are elaborate and advanced for the advanced webmasters and self explanatory and easy to understand for the freshmen of the web world.
+HostGator uses cPanel, the most widely used control panel making the usage a cheesecake for even the first-timers.
+The features are elaborate and advanced for the advanced webmasters and self-explanatory and easy to understand for the freshmen of the web world.

-GoDaddy, on the other hand uses Plex, the second most widely used control panel second to only cPanel.
+GoDaddy, on the other hand, uses Plex, the second most widely used control panel second to the only cPanel.
 Plex can run on both Linux and Windows OS, and hence is a benefit depending on the infrastructure of your Website, but again is of little help if you are a newcomer and it’s your first website.